-senice for low voltage users where network extension is not 1

-service for low voltage users where network extension is not required? (working days) N/A

-service for high voltage users where network extension is not

-required? (working days) N/A

-Sewerage Service

-back in to the system after purification?
-Yes

-To what extend do you subsidize your indigent consumers?
-Yes

-average

-Severe overflow? (hours) 2 Hours

-Sewer blocked pipes: Large pipes?
-(Hours) 2 Hours

-Sewer blocked pipes: Small pipes?
-(Hours) 2 Hours

-Spillage clean-up? (hours) 2 Hours

-Replacement of manhole covers?
-(Hours) 3 Hours

-Road Infrastructure Services

-(Hours) N/A

-(Hours) N/A

-crossing?
-(Hours) N/A

-Time taken to repair walkways?
-(Hours) N/A

-Property valuations

-How long does it take on average from completion to the first

-account being issued? (one month/three months or longer) N /A

-Do you have any special rating properties?
-(Yes/No) N /A

-Financial Management

-wasteful expenditure over time?
+1 1 service for low voltage users where network extension is not required? (working days) N/A service for high voltage users where network extension is not required? (working days) N/A required: (iteriting days) 14/7 ( Sewerage Service back in to the system after purification?
+Yes To what extend do you subsidize your indigent consumers?
+Yes average 100 Severe overflow? (hours) 2 Hours Sewer blocked pipes: Large pipes?
+(Hours) 2 Hours Sewer blocked pipes: Small pipes?
+(Hours) 2 Hours Spillage clean-up? (hours) 2 Hours Replacement of manhole covers?
+(Hours) 3 Hours Donal Infra structure Commission Road Infrastructure Services (Hours) N/A (Hours) N/A crossing?
+(Hours) N/A Time taken to repair walkways?
+(Hours) N/A Property valuations How long does it take on average from completion to the first account being issued? (one month/three months or longer) N /A Do you have any special rating properties?
+(Yes/No) N /A Financial Management wasteful expenditure over time?
 (Decrease/Increase) Decrease Are the financial statement outsources?
-(Yes/No) flow and managemet of documentation feeding to Trial No Balaince?
+(Yes/No) No flow and managemet of documentation feeding to Trial Balalnce?
 Yes date it has been received? within 30 Days departmental plans quaterly and annualy including for the next two to three years procurement plans?
 Yes Administration Reaction time on enquiries and requests?
 Time to respond to a verbal customer enquiry or request?
 Immedatility Time to respond to a written customer enquiry or request?
 2 Days Time to resolve a customer enquiry or request?
 24 Hours What percentage of calls are not answered?
 N/A How long does it take to respond to voice mails?
 N/A Does the municipality have control over locked enquiries?
 No Is there a reduction in the number of complaints or not?
-Yes customer? ( Less than 20 minutes unit sit to review and resolve SCM process delays other than normal monthly management meetings?
-Once Every Week Community safety and licensing services How long does it take to register a vehicle? (minutes) N/A How long does it take to renew a vehicle license? (minutes) N/A certificate vehicle? (minutes) N/A N/A
+Yes customer? ( Less than 20 minutes unit sit to review and resolve SCM process delays other than Once Five Mr. I normal monthly management meetings?
+Once Every Week Community safety and licensing services How long does it take to register a vehicle? (minutes) N/A How long does it take to renew a vehicle license? (minutes) N/A certificate vehicle? (minutes) N/A

 How long does it take to de-register a vehicle? (minutes) N/A

 How long does it take to renew a drivers license? (minutes) N/A

 incident? (minutes) N/A

 to an incident in the urban area? (minutes) N/A

 to an incident in the rural area? (minutes) N/A

 Economic development

 municipality drive?
 14

 be catalytic in creating an enabling environment to unlock

 key economic growth projects?
 14

 security?

 create an conducive environment for economic development?

 (Yes/No) Yes

+Other Comples delivery and compression

 Other Service delivery and communication

 (Yes/No) Yes

 inform the community?
 (Yes/No) Yes

 manner?
 (Yes/No) Yes

 Captured above are the service level standards which were tabled with the final budget.
-As per recommendations of cicular 75 of the MFMA.
+As per recommendations of circular 75 of the MFMA.